Bubble film & Bags

 - The beads go into an extruder - a long cylinder with a screw inside that runs its entire length.

-- As the screw is turned, heat builds up and the resin melts into a liquid that is squeezed out of the cylinder into two stacked sheets of clear plastic film.
+- The barrel that the screw rotates in is heated by heater bands to approximately 180 degrees prior to the screw turning to melt the material.
+The heat builds up with added heat from the friction of the screw movement and the resin melts into a liquid that is squeezed out of the cylinder into two stacked sheets of clear plastic film.

 - One layer of the film is wrapped around a drum with holes punched in it, and suction is applied drawing one web of film into the holes that form the bubbles.